Self-Guided Walking Tour in Collioure

 7. 7

-Chapelle Saint-Vincent in Collioure, stop 7 on the self-guided walking tour
+Chapelle Saint-Vincent (Chapelle Saint-Vincent de Collioure), stop 7 on the self-guided walking tour

 The last stop is the one most day-trippers miss.
 The Chapelle Saint-Vincent is a tiny 17th-century chapel perched on a rocky islet just past the church, reached by a short causeway and a few steps over the rocks.
 It is open all the time and free to look at.
 People do not come for the building, which is plain inside, but for the view from the point: turn back and you get the whole postcard in one frame, the pink dome, the harbour, the castle, and the mountains behind.
 This is the signature viewpoint of Collioure and a fine place to finish, especially at sunset.
 Watch your footing on the rocks, they get slick when wet and there are no railings in places.
 From here it is a short walk back along the front to the castle where you began.